UB-CSE306/base-EXP02/README.md

 as
 1. the library's licensing permits it (add the library's license as a text file to your repo), and
 2. you give proper credit.

 Try to add this feature.

+### FEATURE REQUEST 3 (if not already supported)

+Ensure the code will allow embedding of text encoded in a variety of ways in an image, such as US-ASCII, UTF-8, UTF-16, etc.

+Add command-line arguments such as "-US-ASCII", "-UTF-8", "-UTF-16", etc to indicate the character encoding.

+Try to add this feature.